The Holy Roman Empire (HRE;

 Investiture Controversy

-determined who would be appointed to ecclesiastical offices.
-In the wake of the Cluniac Reforms, this involvement was increasingly
+affairs and often determined who would be appointed to ecclesiastical offices.
+In the wake of the Cluniac Reforms, this involvement

-seen as inappropriate by the Papacy.
-The reform-minded Pope Gregory VII was determined to oppose such practices, leading to
+was increasingly seen as inappropriate by the Papacy.
+The reform-minded Pope Gregory VII was determined to oppose such practices,

-the Investiture Controversy with King Henry IV (r.
-1056-1106), who repudiated the Pope's interference and persuaded his bishops
+leading to the Investiture Controversy with King Henry IV (r.
+1056-1106), who repudiated the Pope's interference and persuaded

-to excommunicate the Pope, whom he famously addressed by his born name "Hildebrand", rather than his divine name
+his bishops to excommunicate the Pope, whom he famously addressed by his born name "Hildebrand", rather than his

-"Pope Gregory VII".
-The Pope, in turn, excommunicated the king, declared him deposed and dissolved the
+divine name "Pope Gregory VII".
+The Pope, in turn, excommunicated the king, declared him deposed and

-oaths of loyalty made to Henry.
-The king found himself with almost no political support and was forced to make the famous
+dissolved the oaths of loyalty made to Henry.
+The king found himself with almost no political support and was forced to make

-Walk to Canossa in 1077, by which he achieved a lifting of the excommunication at the price of humiliation.
-Meanwhile, the
+the famous Walk to Canossa in 1077, by which he achieved a lifting of the excommunication at the price of humiliation.
+Meanwhile,

-German princes had elected another king, Rudolf of Swabia.
-Henry managed to defeat him but was subsequently confronted with
+the German princes had elected another king, Rudolf of Swabia.
+Henry managed to defeat him but was subsequently confronted

 to reach an agreement with both the Pope and the bishops in the 1122 Concordat of Worms.
 The political power of